-Reverend Don Castro is the Rinban (head minister) at the Seattle Betsuin Buddhist Temple.
+Reverend Don Castro retired as Rinban of the Seattle Betsuin at the end of 2016 after serving the Betsuin for 31 years and is now a BCA Minister Emeritus.
 He was born and raised in Santa Clara, California.
 He has a BA in Anthropology from San Jose State, an MA in Buddhist Studies from the Institute of Buddhist Studies, and a California State Teaching Credential from Sonoma State University.
-Castro Sensei has been a Buddhist minister for 32 years and served at temples in San Francisco and Sebastopol, California before transferring to the Seattle Betsuin in 1986.
+Rev. Castro and his wife Shuri live in Seattle and continue to participate as members of the Betsuin’s Sangha.
 Email »

-Reverend Sala Sekiya is a full time Associate Minister at the Seattle Betsuin Buddhist Temple.
+Reverend Sala Sekiya is the Resident Minister at the Seattle Betsuin Buddhist Temple.
 Born and raised in Japan, Rev. Sekiya finished high school in the USA and has a BS in Hospitality Administration from Boston University.
 Sensei was ordained in 2012 and served the Shomyoji temple in Shiga, Japan prior to transferring to the Buddhist Churches of America and being assigned to the Seattle Betsuin in September 2015.
 She is a Hongwanji-ha certified Special Rituals Minister.
 Email »

 Reverend Jim Warrick shares ministerial duties with Reverend Castro.
 After studying for several years and serving as a minister’s assistant, in 2003 Warrick sensei received Tokudo ordination as a Buddhist priest from our mother temple, the Nishi Hongwanji in Kyoto, Japan.
-He continued his studies and in 2008 Warrick Sensei received Kyoshi certifcation from the Nishi Hongwanji and was recognized by the Buddhist Churches of America as a part time Kyoshi minister intern at the Seattle Betsuin.
-He spends his weekdays working in private industry.
+He continued his studies and in 2008 Warrick Sensei received Kyoshi certifcation from the Nishi Hongwanji and was recognized by the Buddhist Churches of America as a part time Kyoshi minister at the Seattle Betsuin.
 Email »

 Minister’s Assistant Irene Goto became a certified Minister’s Assistant in the summer of 2011.
 “Through high school I attended a Christian church because there was no Buddhist temple near our home.
 In the mid 80’s when my daughter was in kindergarten she asked me to take her to this place called “church” so I decided to take her to the Buddhist Church.
 I was pleasantly surprised to find that what the ministers at Seattle Betsuin were teaching resonated with my views.
 I’ve been attending, participating, and listening ever since.
 I hope to help keep the Dharma resonating.”